VAE-KRnet and its applications to variational Bayes: Introduction

+The available deep generative models usually focus on capturing the main features of the data instead of an accurate estimation of the density for that the dimensionality of the target data is often extremely high, e.g., high-resolution images that have millions of pixels.
+We are more interested in whether the strategies developed for deep generative models can be adapted as a density estimation technique with mathematical convergence.
+In \cite{Wan_KRnet}, we coupled the real NVP \cite{Dinh_2016} and the Knothe-Rosenblatt (KR) rearrangement to generate an invertible transport map, called KRnet, between the standard Gaussian and an arbitrary distribution.
+In numerical experiments, KRnet has demonstrated a much better algebraic convergence than the original real NVP with respect to the number of model parameters.
+The drawback of constructing a transport map is that the dimensionality needs to be kept unchanged, which limits KRnet to a relatively small number of dimensions.
 In this work, we intend to couple KRnet and variational autoencoder (VAE) to obtain a more general model called VAE-KRnet.
-The basic idea is to use KRnet to model the distribution of the latent random variables identified by VAE.
-Using KRnet, we have generalized both the prior and the encoder of the canonical VAE.
-After doing so, the goal of each component of the model becomes more specific such that VAE-KRnet can be more effective and robust than the canonical VAE.
-We illustrate this using a linear model between the latent space and the data space.
-We also apply VAE-KRnet to variational Bayes to approximate the posterior.
-By varying the number of dimensions of the late space from zero (KRnet) to $m$ (VAE-KRnet), a wide range of data dimensions can be covered especially when the problem admits a significant dimension reduction.
+The basic idea is to use KRnet to model the prior distribution of the latent random variable identified by VAE and generalize the underlying distribution of the encoder from Gaussian to an arbitrary one.
+We show that VAE-KRnet is more flexible than the canonical VAE by examining a linear model between the latent space and the data space.
+We then apply VAE-KRnet to the variational Bayes to approximate the posterior distribution.
+By varying the number of dimensions of the late space from zero (KRnet) to $d$ (VAE-KRnet), a wide range of data dimensions can be covered especially when the problem admits a significant dimension reduction.
 One common problem in variational Bayes is the possible underestimation of variance because the minimization of the Kullback-Leibler divergence is more in favor of the first-order moments than the second-order moments, especially when the model capability is not strong enough.
-To alleviate this issue, we take into account the mutual information into the search of latent random variables.
-We maximize the mutual information between the latent random variable and the original random variable while minimizing the KL divergence between the density model and the original distribution.
-The relative importance of these two terms will be adjusted by a weight parameter.
-By varying this parameter, we can obtain the best approximation of the mean and variance.
-In general the best approximation of the mean and variance cannot be achieved at the same value of the parameter.
+To alleviate this issue, we take into account the mutual information when searching the latent random variable.
+In the loss we balance the contribution of two terms: the maximization of the mutual information between the latent random variable and the original random variable, and the minimization of the KL divergence between the density model and the original distribution.
+The relative importance of these two terms will be adjusted by a weight parameter. {By maximizing the mutual information we may keep more information from the region of low density and improve the estimation of the variance.}

 Our paper is organized as follows.
 We first present a brief description of KRnet in the next section.
 We discuss the coupling of VAE and KRnet in section \ref{sec:VAE-KRnet}, and apply VAE-KRnet to variational Bayes in section \ref{sec:variational_bayes}.
 In section \ref{sec:numerical}, we study numerically the performance of VAE-KRnet, followed by a summary section.